brodieG/alike/NOTES.md

 2. lang.match = fast or slow?

 Actually, could combine match.fun.env to be either an environment or NULL, and if NULL don't do the match!

+## Integer-likeness

+`type.mode`

+Probably don't want to check more than 100 numbers by default

+Need to handle:

+* wanting to specify how many elements before we kill integer-alike tests
+* whether to generically allow integer-alikeness
+* whether ints can be considered numeric

+Before we had 0 (inf integer-alikeness), 1 (must be int), 2 (must be num)

+Note this actually affects closures / functions as well

+Proposal:
+* 0 strictest
+* 1 strict, but subset types (e.g. INT) can be considered part of superset (how does this affect functions)
+* 2 - N how may 1eN elements we allow before we switch to mode 1

+Blergh.
+Attempting to combine two dimensions (strictness and allowable size) into one number is really shit.
+Really don't want to add another parameter to `alike` though.
+Maybe the right answer is to use a fixed allowable size (e.g. 100), and if you really want to use larger then you have to use `.alike` with `settings`.